nespinoza/exonailer/README.md

     phot_noise_model:   This parameter defines the noise model used for the photometry.
 If set to 'white', it assumes the underlying noise is white-noise.
-If set to '1/f', it assumes it is a white + 1/f.
+If set to 'flicker', it assumes it is a white + 1/f.

     phot_detrend:       This performs a small detrend on the photometry.
 If set to 'mfilter' it will median filter and then smooth this filter with a gaussian filter.